 Yes.
 We solicited the opinions of golfers and golf club administrators all around the world via an online survey, to which we received over 52,000 responses.
 We also conducted focus group sessions in five markets throughout Europe, the USA and South America.
 The reaction was overwhelmingly positive; for example, 76% surveyed were supportive, 22% undecided and only 2% opposed.

 5. What is the timeline for implementation of the World Handicap System?

 In the United States, the WHS was implemented in January 2020.
 Many countries have also adopted the new system, with other countries going live throughout the year to accommodate different implementation plans and variations in their golf seasons.

 6. How and when will golfers and golf club administrators be educated on the WHS and Rules of Handicapping?

-The education roll-out began in January 2019, and each of the 59 USGA Allied Golf Associations (state and regional golf associations) will have attended a comprehensive WHS training seminar prior to the January 2020 launch.
+The education roll-out began in January 2019, and each of the 59 USGA Allied Golf Associations (state and regional golf associations) have attended a comprehensive WHS training seminar.
 Under the WHS, these Allied Golf Associations, with support from the USGA, are responsible for training clubs and golfers within their jurisdictions.

-1. I see that my Handicap Index may change under the World Handicap System.
+1. My Handicap Index changed under the World Handicap System.
 Why?

-Your new Handicap Index in 2020 is based on the modernized Rules of Handicapping and more responsive to good scores by averaging your eight best scores out of your most recent 20 (currently, it’s 10 out of 20 with a .96 multiplier).
-In most cases for golfers in the U.S., it will change less than one stroke.
-So, if you notice that your Handicap Index is different in January despite not having played, this is why!
+Your Handicap Index in 2020 is based on the modernized Rules of Handicapping and is more responsive to good scores by averaging your eight best scores out of your most recent 20.
+Under the previous USGA Handicap System, 10 of 20 scores with a .96 multiplier was used.
+In most cases for golfers in the U.S., your Handicap Index changed less than one stroke.
+So, if you notice that your Handicap Index is different despite not having played, this is why!